Case Studies Crushed calcaneus reconstruction - Ortho case

 Results

-The model gave a much greater understanding of the complexity of the fractures and allowed accurate planning of open reduction and internal fixation (Fig 4 & 5).
-The model provided was also deemed to be extremely useful in educating medical staff on the extent of the patient’s injuries prior to surgery.
+The 3D printed model proved invaluable in gaining a deeper understanding of the fracture's complexity and enabled precise planning for open reduction and internal fixation (Figure 4 and 5).
+Furthermore, the model served as a powerful educational tool, allowing medical staff to grasp the extent of the patient's injuries before surgery.

 Conclusion